The Three Visits: Weilüe and Jiuzhou Chunqiu accounts

 The Weilüe and Jiuzhou Chunqiu (九州春秋), however, provide a completely different account of how Liu Bei met Zhuge Liang.
 It mentioned that Liu Bei was at Fancheng (樊城; present-day Fancheng District, Xiangyang, Hubei) at the time, and that Cao Cao had just pacified northern China and was preparing to attack Jing Province.
 Zhuge Liang went to Fancheng to meet Liu Bei, who treated him like any other ordinary guest because he did not know Zhuge Liang before that, and thought that he was just a typical young scholar.
 When all the other guests left after the meeting, Zhuge Liang stayed behind.
 Liu Bei did not ask him if he had something to say, and started playing with a yak tail garment one of the guests had gifted him.
 Zhuge Liang said, "I heard that you, General, have great ambitions, yet all I see is you playing with that."
 When Liu Bei heard that, he sensed that Zhuge Liang was no ordinary person so he threw aside the gift and said he was only playing with it as a hobby.
 Zhuge Liang then asked him if he and Liu Biao could resist an invasion by Cao Cao.
 When Liu Bei replied that neither him nor Liu Biao was capable of resisting Cao Cao and that he was at a loss on what to do, Zhuge Liang proposed a plan for him.
 He pointed out that there were large numbers of refugees who migrated south to Jing Province to escape from the chaos in central and northern China, and suggested to Liu Bei to have them registered as new residents so that the Jing Province administration could collect taxes from them and draft them into military service.
 Liu Bei heeded Zhuge Liang's advice and managed to increase the strength of his forces.
 From then on, he saw Zhuge Liang as a great talent and started treating him like an honoured guest.

-Pei Songzhi commented that the Weilüe and Jiuzhou Chunqiu accounts contradict Zhuge Liang's own statement in the Chu Shi Biao, which says: "(Liu Bei) visited me thrice in the thatched cottage, (and) consulted me on the affairs of our time."
-This is contradicted in the later Annotations by Pei Songzhi which claim Zhuge Liang visited him first.
+In summary, the Weilüe and Jiuzhou Chunqiu accounts say Zhuge Liang visited Liu Bei first instead of the popular story of Liu Bei visiting Zhuge Liang three times.
+Pei Songzhi, the compiler of the Annotated Records of the Three Kingdoms, dismissed these alternate accounts since they contradict Zhuge Liang's own words in the Chu Shi Biao.

 Yi Zhongtian suggested that both the records in Sanguozhi and Weilüe could be true.
 The chronological order might be: Zhuge Liang approached Liu Bei first to demonstrate his wisdom.
 Liu Bei, having recognised Zhuge Liang's talent, personally visited him three times to have further discussions.